Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Dark Horses

 The Cardinals are lying in wait in a winnable division with a veteran quarterback, lots of weapons and a swarming defense.
-The Chiefs were buyers during last week’s August Tanking Team Flea Market.
-But they still look like their one-and-done Wild Card selves.
+The Chiefs were buyers during last week's August Tanking Team Flea Market.
+But they still look like their one-and-done wild-card selves.
 The Chargers are just good enough to be pesky victims of circumstance (injuries, relocation, a schedule full of early East Coast games).
 The Titans were early-camp darlings but ended the preseason looking flat and listless.

 All Offense, Not Enough Defense